ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In particular, the following holds for each scope entry.

-* The object identifier ("Toid") is specialized as a CBOR item specifying the name of the application groups (topics) or the name of the corresponding security groups pertaining to the scope entry.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes or has been authorized to have in the groups indicated by "Toid".

-More specifically, the following applies when, as defined in this document, a scope entry specifies a Client's set of permissions for accessing: i) topic-related resources at the Broker; or ii) resources at the KDC associated with the corresponding security groups.

 * The object identifier ("Toid") is a CBOR text string, specifying the name of one application group (topic) or of the corresponding security group to which the scope entry pertains.

 * The permission set ("Tperm") is a CBOR unsigned integer, whose value R specifies the operations that the Client wishes to or has been authorized to perform on the resources at the Broker associated with the application group (topic) indicated by "Toid", or on the resources at the KDC associated with the security group indicated by "Toid" (REQ1).
 The value R is computed as follows.